|

 Volcano: KRAKATAU06.10S 105.42E 813 m

-Krakatau photo courtesy of the Smithsonian Institution.
+Krakatau photo courtesy of Richard Roscoe.

 A